Magyartanulas/magyartanulas.github.io/Section7.md

 **Some sentences**

-* Hova szeretnél elutazni? - (Where would you like to travel?)
+* Szeretnél táncolni? - (Would you like to dance?)
-* Olaszországba szeretnék, mert nagyon szeretem az olasz ételeket.  - (I would like (to travel) to Italy, because I love Italian food.)
+* Én a helyedben mindenképpen hallgatnék a barátaimra! - (If I were you I would definitely heed my friends!)
+* Álmaimban sem csinálnék ilyet! - (Not even in my dreams would I do such a thing!)

+`Én a helyedben` is literally *I in your place*

-## Akkor, Ha & Majd
+### Akkor, Ha & Majd

-As well as using the conditional mood, hypothetical questions can be asked as well.
+While using the conditional mood, we can ask hypothetical questions as well.
+If we *are* using the conditional mood, then every aspect of that sentence is used in the conditional as well.

-*sentence examples*
+The word `ha` means if, and is not limited to the conditional mood.

+* Mi lenne, ha megnyernék a lottót? - (What would happen if I (would) win the lotto?)
+* Mi leszel ha nagy leszel? - (What will you be when you grow up?) non-conditional
+* Elmentem volna, ha meghívott volna - (I would have gone if he had invited me).

+*A: Mi lesz, ha elütnek egy matematikust?* - (What happens if they run over a mathematician?) non-conditional *B: Nem tudom, mi lesz?*
+*A: Már nem számít...* - (It doesn't matter / He/she no longer counts).

-Akkor is used as an immediate followup, like the english then.
+The word `akkor` means then, and is used as an immediate follow-up.

-Majd
+* Ha mindenható lennél, akkor mi lenne az első dolog megváltaztotnál a világban?
+(If you were almighty, then what would be the first thing you would change in the world?)

+*A: Készen állsz?* - (Are you ready? lit.
+Do you stand prepared?)
+*B: Igen.* - (Yes.)
+*A: Akkor mire vársz?
+Most indulunk!* - (Then what are you waiting for?
+We're leaving now!)

+If the word `akkor` is an immediate follow-up, then `majd` is a distant unknown point in the future, like the English word sometime.

 * Egy nap majd, szeretnék megtanulni egy másik nyelvet.

-## -hat-, -het-
+### -hat-, -het-